NebraLtd/Helium-Guides/docs/README.md

 ## Contributing

-View our Github issues page [here](https://github.com/NebraLtd/Helium-Guides/issues).

-This documentation is produced from our extensive global community.
-We gladly welcome any issue reports, typo fixes, documentation improvements, or documentation translations!
+As you can see from the [contributors section](#contributors) below and our [GitHub issues page](https://github.com/NebraLtd/Helium-Guides/issues), this documentation is generated from our extensive global community.
+We gladly welcome any issue reports, typo fixes, documentation improvements, or entire documentation translations!

 We have created a couple of informational pages to help you get started and to format your pull requests in the most helpful way:
 * [Contributing Overview](contributing/overview.md)